DonRyuDragoni/ODE.rs/CONTRIBUTING.md

 So, you want to help this project.
 Good news, you: I need help here!

-There are lots of ways you help, and here are some examples and guidelines.
+There are lots of ways you help, and here are some examples and guidelines; take them more as suggestions than required steps, though.
 (Note: you're also welcome to contribute to this file, proposing changes or other examples.
 So meta!)

 ## Finding bugs

-So, you found a bug in the code and either you know how to fix it or want someone to work on it.
+Found a bug in the code you want fixed?
+Sure, let's get into it!

 The first thing you should do is try to come up with a [MWE][] that demonstrates the issue.
 After all, you could be working on a large codebase as far as I know,